radiantone/pyfi/README.md

 We also introduce parallel workflow constructs such as *pipeline*, *parallel* and *funnel* here but will talk about them in more detail later on.

-NOTE: The functions *do_something* and *do_this* are actual python functions connected to a Processor via git repository.
+NOTE: The functions *do_something* and *do_this* are actual (but contrived) python functions connected to a Processor via git repository.
 Merely used for examples.
 View them [here](https://github.com/radiantone/pyfi-processors/blob/main/pyfi/processors/sample.py).
 ```python
 """ Example"""